allen-liaoo/nix-config/README.md

 - Each NixOS host generates a ssh host key on initial install, which is used to derive the host age key (on boot).
 The age key is then used to decrypt host secrets.
 - For each user of a NixOS host, the host decrypts the user's password for its own setup, and the user's age key to a location that the home-manager sops expects (`~/.config/sops/age/key.txt`).
   The user's home manager config then uses the age key to decrypt secrets.
-- Each NixOS host should have access to the secret `nix_config_deploy` which is used to push to this repository.
+- Each user should have access to the secret `nix_config_deploy` which is used to push to this repository.
 Additionally, each authorized user should have this secret under `~/.ssh` as well.

-### Networking
-`barrybenson` hosts services and lives behind CGNAT.
+### Networking`barrybenson` hosts services and lives behind CGNAT.
 It connects via a wireguard tunnel to `ionobro`, who forwards packets destined to the right port to `barrybenson` without source nat.
 Then `barrybenson` replies through tunnel.
 On the `barrybenson` side, its outgoing traffic goes through wireguard if it is a response from some incoming traffic from the tunnel, otherwise it goes through the normal internet.
 This is achieved via nftables for policy based routing of Wireguard[⌃](/host/barrybenson/network.nix).